arduino/docs-content/content/hardware/04.pro/boards/portenta-h7/tutorials/lauterbach-debugger/content.md

 ### Flashing Issues

-- Before flashing the board from the Arduino IDE, please disconnect the TRACE32 debugger by typing the command: “SYStem.Down” on the command line interface.
+- Before flashing your board with the Arduino IDE, please disconnect the TRACE32 debugger by typing the command: “SYStem.Down” on the command line interface.
 Alternatively, open the menu: “CPU-> System Settings…” and press the radio button “Down” in the “Mode” section.

 ### Debugger Hanging Issues

 - The TRACE32 GDB front-end debugger is a run-mode debugger: At a breakpoint, only the user threads are stopped.
 The kernel and all other system threads continue to run.
 It may happen that the debugger hangs if a breakpoint is set in critical system areas.
-In this case, reset the board, remove all breakpoints and connect again to the target (SYStem.Mode Attach command).
+In this case, reset the board, remove all breakpoints, and connect again to the target (SYStem.Mode Attach command).

 ### Issues While Starting TRACE32 on Linux

 - The TRACE32 executable for Linux requires the Qt libraries.
 Please verify that one of the following versions of Qt is installed:
-- Qt4 >= 4.6.2	(Linux 32 bit or 64 bit)
+- Qt4 >= 4.6.2	(Linux 32-bit or 64-bit)
-- or Qt5 >= 5.9	(Linux 64 bit)
+- or Qt5 >= 5.9	(Linux 64-bit)

 On Ubuntu Linux, for example, you can install the Qt5 libraries using apt-get: `sudo apt-get install qt5-default`

 ### Issues With the GDB Serial Port on Host Linux

-The user running the TRACE32 executable on Linux must have the permission to access serial devices.
-For example, in Ubuntu a temporary permission can be set as follows:
+The user running the TRACE32 executable on Linux must have permission to access serial devices.
+For example, in Ubuntu, a temporary permission can be set as follows:

 `sudo chown :username /dev/devicename`

-You can also set a permanent permission adding the user to the "dialout" group.
+You can also set permanent permission by adding the user to the "dialout" group.
 For example, in Ubuntu:

 `sudo adduser username dialout`

-Alternatively you can run the TRACE32 executable with root permissions.
+Alternatively, you can run the TRACE32 executable with root permissions.

-**Reviewed by:** Maurizio Menegotto, Richard Copeman [2023-08-02]